pagkly/Zed/Investopedia4/How Fast Fashion Works.md

 ## The Advantages of Fast Fashion

 Fast fashion is a boon for retailers because of the constant introduction of new products encourages customers to frequent stores more often, which means they end up making more purchases.
 The speed at which fast fashion moves tends to help retailers avoid markdowns, which cut into margins.
-The company does not replenish its stock—instead, it replaces items that sell out with new items.
+The company does not replenish its [[Stock|stock]]—instead, it replaces items that sell out with new items.
 Accordingly, consumers know to purchase an item they like when they see it no matter what the price because it's not likely to be available for long.

 Fast fashion is also responsible for big profits, especially if a retailer is able to jump on a trend before the competition.
 And if there are any losses, fashion retailers are able to recover quickly by launching a new clothing line or product.
 And because the clothing is cheap (and cheaply made), it's easy to get consumers back into stores to purchase the new clothing and the latest styles.

 ## Criticisms of Fast Fashion

 Despite the advantages for customers, fast fashion has also been criticized because it encourages a “throw-away” attitude.
-That's why it's also called disposable fashion—the clothing is cheaply made in a style that will change very quickly.
+That's why it's also called disposable fashion—the clothing is cheaply made in a style that [[Will|will]] change very quickly.

 Critics contend that fast fashion contributes to pollution, poor workmanship, and poor working conditions in developing countries, where many of the clothing is manufactured.
-Because the clothing is made overseas, it's also seen as causing a decline in U.S. manufacturing.
+Because the clothing is made overseas, it's also seen as causing a decline in U.S. [[Manufacturing|manufacturing]].

 The trend has also been criticized on [[intellectual property]](https://www.investopedia.com/terms/i/intellectualproperty.asp) grounds, with some designers alleging that their designs have been illegally mass-produced by retailers.